Romanov's Theorem in Number Fields: Introduction and statement of results

 Recently explicit lower bounds for the lower density of integers of the form $p+2^k$, i.e.

-were published (see \cite{OnRomanoffs}, \cite{OnIntegers},\cite{AnEffective} and \cite{ANote}).
-Quite recently Shparlinski and Weingartner~\cite{AnExplicit} proved an analogue for Romanov's Theorem for polynomials over finite fields.
-Our aim is to find number field analogues to some of the results just mentioned.
-Before we state those results we need to fix some standard notation.
+were published (see \cite{OnRomanoffs}, \cite{OnRomanovs}, \cite{OnIntegers}, \cite{AnEffective} and \cite{ANote}).
+Rieger~\cite{VerallgemeinerungZweier} proved a number field analogue of Romanov's result and quite recently Shparlinski and Weingartner~\cite{AnExplicit} proved an analogue for Romanov's theorem for polynomials over finite fields.
+Our aim is to determine an explicit lower bound for the proportion of algebraic integers in a given number field which are sums of a power of a fixed non-unit and a prime.
+Furthermore, in the case of Gaussian integers which are not the sum of a prime and a power of $1+i$, we also prove the Erd\H{o}s and van der Corput type result.
+Before we state the corresponding theorems we need to fix some standard notation.